Here are some great resources as you navigate the ocean of information about HSCT as a treatment for MS:

 Now, that said, there's no guarantees the treatment will reverse the damage the disease has caused.
 Again, depending on the type of MS and in what stage of disease progression, you could suddenly have symptom reversal or improvement, but the goal of HSCT is to stop the disease progression in its tracks.

-Once again, I am not going to try to be the medical professional and explain it in my own way.
-I am directing you now to the sources of HSCT protocol and information I trust.
+Once again, I am not going to try to be the medical professional.
+I am directing you here to the sources of HSCT protocol and information I trust.